 【 ホッチキス・hotchikisu 】stapler

-The term ホッチキス came from the first stapler that was imported from America, the "Hotchkiss No.1," by the E.H.Hotchkiss Company in the early 1900s.
+The term ホッチキス came from the first stapler imported from America, the “Hotchkiss No.1” by the E.H.Hotchkiss Company in the early 1900s.
 Eventually, the brand name became a generic term for stapler in Japanese.

 The staples or stapler pins are called 針 (しん shin; as in needle).

 run out of staples